 PBIS Impact Briefs

-Districts and schools across the country face ongoing challenges in serving students with social/emotional behavior concerns, due to the increases in this population as well as the limited resources available.
+Districts and schools across the country face ongoing challenges in serving students with social/emotional behavior concerns due to the increase in this population and the limited resources available.
 Schools without effective social/emotional/behavior support have lower inclusion rates and higher rates of out-of-district placements for students with disabilities.
 Research has shown that students who spend more time in more inclusive settings have better life outcomes.

 The briefs we share below present a compelling case.
 In a high-needs district, the implementation of PBIS with fidelity across all three tiers led to a significant reduction in out-of-district placements.
 A comparison of the rates of out-of-district placements in the state versus in this district revealed a staggering potential for savings.
 In aggregate, if districts across the state had placed students at the same rate as this district, LEAs in Massachusetts would have saved nearly $2.5 billion over nine years and $1.5 billion over the past three years.